RockefellerArchiveCenter/rockarch.org/resources/about-the-rockefellers/john-d-rockefeller-sr.md

 ## Corporate Philanthropy

 JDR recognized the difficulties of wisely applying great funds to human welfare, and he helped to define the method of scientific, efficient, corporate philanthropy.
-To help manage his philanthropy, he hired the Rev. Frederick T. Gates, whose work with the American Baptist Education Society and the University of Chicago inspired JDR’s confidence.
+To help manage his philanthropy, he hired the Rev. Frederick T. Gates, whose work with the American Baptist Education Society and the University of Chicago inspired JDR's confidence.
 With the advice of Gates and his son, John D. Rockefeller Jr., he established a series of institutions that are significant in the history of American philanthropy, science, medicine, and public health.

 ## The Rockefeller Institute for Medical Research